King's Tavern: Post-Revolution

 After the Revolutionary War in 1776, the British left the area, leaving the river port open for other interests.
 In 1789, a New Yorker by the name of Richard King moved his family to Natchez where he bought this block home and opened a combination tavern and inn, as well as the place where the town's mail was dropped off.
+The hotel's location along the busy Natchez Trace route made it a popular spot for travelers.
 His inn business was very successful because of the need for boatmen and weary stage riders to have a secure place to rest for the night.
 The upstairs rooms on the third floor were comfortable accommodations.
 Selling drinks to townspeople and visitors as well was also a money maker.
 He also found himself to be very popular with people, because he received and sent the town's mail.
 Everyone congregated on the steps of his tavern, socializing and reading their mail.
 He enjoyed a celebrity status, and he and his wife became prominent and very much respected people in Natchez.
 During this time, outlaws began settling in Natchez.
 They preyed on the boatmen and visitors, made a living from gambling and robbing people, sometimes not thinking twice of killing their victims.
-After selling their goods and their flat boats for lumber, boatmen would spend the night at the King's Tavern, and then head home along the Natchez Trace Pathway.
+After selling their goods and their flat boats for lumber, boatmen would spend the night at the King's Tavern, and then head home along the Natchez Trace pathway.
 This usually caused highwaymen outlaws to hold them up, and usually kill them.
 The infamous, sadistic Harpe brothers were outlaws who took delight in torturing, mutilating and finally killing their victims.
-The Harpe brothers as well as other such men would return to Natchez and stimulate the economy, sometimes staying at the King's Tavern, if not in the Natchez Under the Hill area, notorious for being a haven for people of questionable character.
+The Harpe brothers as well as other such men would return to Natchez and stimulate the economy, sometimes staying at the King's Tavern, if not in the nearby Natchez Under-the-hill area, notorious for being a haven for people of questionable character.
 However, with the invention of the steamboat, which could travel down and up the river as well, the need for this dangerous travel along Natchez Trace ended with this form of modern transportation.
 This development cut down on the lucrative stage business significantly, dropping the economic activity taking place at the King's Tavern.
 Richard King sold the King's Tavern in 1817.
 The building was once again a private home, becoming the Postalwaith family home for several generations, a total of 150 years, beginning in 1823.

-Modern Day
+Modern-day

 In 1973, the building was sold to a local investor and it eventually became a tavern and restaurant to serve both locals and visitors, taking the original name, the King's Tavern.

-Under new ownership The Tavern has reopened in the fall of 2013.
-The owners are using the farm-to-table concept using locally sourced quality ingredients.
-Offerings include specialty flat breads made in a wood-fired brick oven, salads, and desserts.
+Under new ownership as "The Tavern" it reopened in the fall of 2013.
+The owners used the farm-to-table concept using locally sourced quality ingredients.